1ozturkbe/1ozturkbe.github.io/research.md

 - [GPkit](https://github.com/convexengineering/gpkit)
-and [its documentation](https://gpkit.readthedocs.io/en/latest/), for an intuitive Python package for engineering design leveraging convexity and object-oriented programming.
+and [its documentation](https://gpkit.readthedocs.io/en/latest/), for a Python package for engineering design leveraging convexity and object-oriented programming.
 - [robust](https://github.com/convexengineering/robust) and
 [its documentation](http://robust.readthedocs.org/), for engineering